Open-Dataplatform/osiris-egress-api/README.md

 ## Data application registration

-An App Registration with credentials are required to upload data to the Data Platform through the Osiris Egress API.
+An App Registration with credentials are required to retrieve data from the DataPlatform through the Osiris Egress API.

 ### Prerequisites